orenbenkiki/flameview/README.md

-The output of `flameview` tries to be well-behaved CSS-annotated HTML 5 (clean according to https://validator.w3.org/), with the inevitable embedded javascript code (clean according to https://jslint.com/).
+The output of `flameview` tries to be well-behaved CSS-annotated HTML 5 (clean according to https://validator.w3.org/), with the inevitable embedded javascript code (clean according to https://jslint.com/ except for containing long generated data lines).
 The file requires no external resources, and contains hopefully helpful comments to help tweaking it.

 The HTML uses absolute positioning to control the horizontal location of the cells, and lets HTML automatically determine the height of each row (one "normal"